Basis Adjustments for Tax Basis

 As an accountant, you need to track these fluctuations to ensure that your property basis is appropriately recorded.

-You're a tax preparer, trying to calculate the basis of items owned by your client.
+You're a tax accountant, trying to calculate the basis of a set of items owned by your client.

 What is the adjusted basis for the item?